-- 10.31 The application seeks approval of the access to the site.
+- 10.39 The application seeks approval of the access to the site.
 A simple priority junction along the site frontage off Yew Tree Road is proposed.
 The proposed access has been assessed in relation to the approved access to the north west of the site on the opposite side of Yew Tree Road and the access proposed for the adjoining field to the west.
 Officers consider the location of the junction to be acceptable.
-Detailed design of the junction can be secured by condition. - 10.32 The indicative site layout also includes individual points of access (private drives) off Yew Tree Road and Burn Road.
+Detailed design of the junction can be secured by condition. - 10.40 The indicative site layout also includes individual points of access (private drives) off Yew Tree Road and Burn Road.
 Officers have concerns that these accesses would increase manoeuvres on the highway close to other approved points of access which may lead to conflict and thus harm highway safety.
-In response the applicant has provided a plan showing a single point of access only and it is this access which is considered acceptable. - 10.33 As part of the approved development of 95 houses under application reference 2017/90180 a suite of highway mitigation works were approved.
-These works include the widening of Yew Tree Road and a footway to the northern side of the road.
-It is considered that a footway to the application site frontage should be provided as part of the proposed scheme (as indicated on the site layout).
-This can be secured by condition and incorporated into the site layout to be approved as a reserved matter. - 10.34 It is considered that the Yew Tree Road/Burn Road junction should be provided with a 6m radii where the site abuts the junction.
-An amended plan showing this has been requested from the applicant and this can also be incorporated into the site layout to be approved as a reserved matter. - 10.35 The application is considered to comply with Polices T10 and BE1 of the UDP and PLP21 of the emerging Local Plan.
+In response the applicant has provided a plan showing a single point of access only and it is this access which is considered acceptable.